BecTome/Udacity_Azure-ML-Capstone/README.md

     <figcaption style="text-align:center">Figure 23: Delete Computer Instances.</figcaption>
 </figure>

+**QUERY ENDPOINT**

+If you want to query the endpoint, you can do it sending a post request to the URI shown in the Figure 22 (or the new one obtained if a new endpoint is created with the same model) with the data structure shown in data.json file.
+Then, you are going to receive a response like the one shown.

 ## Screen Recording

 Clicking on the following picture you can watch a **5 minutes video** with